GenericMappingTools/gmt/trunk/doc/rst/source/gmt.conf.rst

     Sets the compression level for netCDF4 files upon output.
 This produces netCDF version 4 files which can only be read with the netCDF 4 library.
 Values allowed are integers between 0 (no compression) to 9 (maximum compression).
-Enabling compression level 1 can dramatically improve performance and reduce the size of certain data.
+Enabling a low compression level can dramatically improve performance and reduce the size of certain data.
 While higher compression levels further reduce the data size, they do so at the cost of extra processing time.
-[0]
+[3]

 .. _IO_SEGMENT_MARKER: